rodjribeiro/rodjribeiro/README.md

 # 💫 About Me:
-👨‍💻 I'm data engineer in ABInbev.<br>🤖I love tecnology since was a child.<br>🦾 My passion is IoT.<br>🚀Actually working a lot with Low-Code.
+👨‍💻 I'm data engineer in AB Inbev.<br>🤖I love tecnology since was a child.<br>🦾 My passion is IoT.<br>🚀Actually working a lot with Low-Code.

 ## 🌐 Socials: